What is a refund?

 Title IV Aid consists of any federal aid — including Stafford and PLUS loans, as well as Pell, ACG and Smart grants — administered by the Office of Financial Aid and applied to a student’s account.
 If your federal aid exceeds your billed charges, you will be issued a refund.

-Title IV aid can only pay charges related to a student’s attendance at the University, such as tuition, fees, room and board.
+Title IV aid can only pay charges related to a student’s attendance at the University, such as tuition, fees, housing and meals.
 Title IV aid cannot pay optional charges — such as the Student Alumni Partnership Charge, Health Center, Library and Residential Life room damage fees — unless the student authorizes the use of financial aid to pay other charges.

 Non-Title IV Payments